Discover 6 known causes of work-related stress and what to do about it

 The 6 causes of work-related stress

-The HSE has identified six factors concerning job design and working conditions that can cause us to feel stressed at work, when not adequately managed.
+The UK Health and Safety Executive identified six factors relating to job design and working conditions that, can cause us to feel stressed at work, if not adequately managed.

 They are: